wikier/piy/README.md

 ## Usage

-Once you have written your POM pom.yaml file, just execute:
+Once you have written your pom.yaml file, just execute:

     piy